brianluft/arcadia/project/TASKS.md

 - Bug fixes
     - [x] Build/publish process needs to handle compiling for ARM64 vs. x64, you are only building for x64 now.
 Update `build.sh` to accept an optional arch just like `publish.sh` does, have publish pass it down.
 When not specified, use the native arch of the build machine (we are on arm64 right now).
     - [x] `publish.sh` needs to tell `build.sh` to build for release, we are publishing a debug build now.
+- [x] Update `server\INSTALLING.html` with guidance on how to configure SQL Server connections in `config.jsonc` if desired.

 ## Sample input JSON
 ```